-Micro-Case Study: The Peeragogy Project, Years 3+4
+Micro-Case Study: The Peeragogy Project, Year 3

 We published our plans as "Building the Peeragogy Accelerator", presenting it at OER14 and inviting feedback.
 In the run up to this, we had been very active creating additional abstracts and submitting them to conferences.
 However, despite our efforts we failed to recruit any newcomers for the trial run of the Accelerator.
-Even so, piloting the Accelerator with some of our own projects worked reasonably well, but we decided to focus on the handbook in the second half of the year.
+Even so, piloting the Accelerator with some of our own projects worked reasonably well, 16 but we decided to focus on the handbook in the second half of the year.
 As the project's line-up shifted, participants reaffirmed the importance of having "no camp counsellors."
-In the last quarter of 2014, we created the first version of the workbook that is now presented in Part I of this book as a quickstart guide to peeragogy.
+In the last quarter of 2014, we created the workbook that is now presented in Part I, as a quickstart guide to peeragogy.
 We also revised the pattern catalog, and used the revised format to create a "distributed roadmap" for the Peeragogy project - featured in Chapter 7 of the third edition of the handbook.
-In early 2015 we migrated Handbook production to Github.
-We presented our patterns at the 2015 Pattern Languages of Programming conference, and spent some more time revising and improving the Handbook.

-&lt;sup>1For an overview, see http://is.gd/up\peeragogy\accelerator.
+16 For an overview, see http://is.gd/up peeragogy_accelerator.